A lattice in more than two Kac--Moody groups is arithmetic: Introduction

 (The same conclusion holds if $G_1$ is instead assumed to be a non-Gromov-hyperbolic irreducible complete Kac--Moody group of $3$-spherical type over a finite field of characteristic~$\neq 2$.) \end{thm}

-One can summarise the above result as follows: \itshape As soon as one of $n\geq 3$ factors $G_i$ is Kac--Moody as above, all $G_i$ are topologically commensurable to semi-simple algebraic groups and the lattice is arithmetic.\upshape
+One can summarise the above result as follows: \itshape As soon as $n\geq 3$ and one of the factors $G_i$ is Kac--Moody as above, all $G_i$ are topologically commensurable to semi-simple algebraic groups and the lattice is $S$-arithmetic.\upshape

 \begin{remark} Our aim in Theorem~\ref{thm:RankRigid} is to provide a statement without any restrictive assumptions on the lattice $\Gamma$, on the spaces $X_i$ or on the groups $G_i$.
 Considerable complications are caused by the fact that $\Gamma$ is not supposed finitely generated.
 It turns out \emph{a posteriori} that only finitely generated lattices exist~--- as a consequence of arithmeticity. \end{remark}